-Montana Received D- Grade for Trapping Regulations: : Montana has one of the worst grades in the nation for trapping reform while killing over 192,000 known REPORTED animals from 2011-2014 and trapping over 100 dogs per FWP reports.
-Nationwide grades were awarded based on prohibiting body-crushing traps and snares for recreation or commerce in fur, requiring trapper education, requiring trappers report the number of animals they kill, maintaining records of non-target animals trapped, having a minimal required trap check time of 24 hours.
+Montana Received D- Grade for Trapping Regulations: Montana has one of the worst grades in the nation for trapping reform while killing over 192,000 known REPORTED animals from 2011-2014 and trapping over 100 dogs per FWP reports.
+Nationwide, grades were awarded based on prohibiting body-crushing traps and snares for recreation or commerce in fur, requiring trapper education, requiring trappers report the number of animals they kill, maintaining records of non-target animals trapped, having a minimal required trap check time of 24 hours.
 Grades also include positive marks for prohibiting trapping of bobcats and otters, both vulnerable to over-exploitation.
-Montana scraped by a failing grade by requiring traps are affixed with the owner's identity.
+Born Free compared states and Montana just scraped by a failing grade by requiring traps are affixed with the owner's identity.

 Q: How do people protect themselves and their companion animals from traps and snares?

 A: How can they?
 The whereabouts of traps and snares are known only to the trapper.
 Warning signage are not required.
 While leashes would help keep a pet closer, they are unrealistic for use, i.e. with hunting dogs or while going for a swim.
 Yearly, dogs are also caught in traps and snares illegally set.
 Baited and lured hidden traps attract unsuspecting curious animals, and easily children, to them.
 Conibear, body crushing, designed to be quick kill traps are very difficult to disarm, use of cable cutters may be too late for a snared strangling dog and leghold traps cause significant trauma as well as potential injury to the pet and the owner.
 Traps effectively lock the public out of safe use of our public lands, year round.
 Over 100 dogs were known trapped in Montana according to FWP in less than 2 1/2 yrs.
 Some die as a result.
 Some never make it on to the reports.
 How can we be protected from something that is hidden, secreted?